Mariners’ Marco Gonzales encouraged by MLB coronavirus deal but hopes pitchers are protected

 It was about 23 hours of windshield time.

 “We listened to a lot of podcasts,” he said.
 “Just trying to engage and have thoughtful discussions in the car with our dog.
 We stopped at some interesting places.
-We had definitely had our fair share of Red Bulls and (cold-brewed coffee) stashed up in the car, trying to stay caffeine’d up.”
+We had definitely had our fair share of Red Bulls and (cold-brewed coffee) stashed up in the car, trying to stay ‘caffeined’ up.”

-Gonzales arrived in Seattle about 24 hours before he was supposed to take the mound at T-Mobile Park to face the Texas Rangers as the Mariners’ opening-day starter.
-Instead on Thursday, he sat at home.
+Gonzales arrived in Seattle about 24 hours before he was originally supposed to take the mound at T-Mobile Park to face the Texas Rangers as the Mariners’ opening-day starter.
+Instead, on Thursday he sat at home.
 The void of not pitching on baseball’s best day gnawed at him.

 “I don’t really know how I feel,” he said.
 “It’s definitely weird, knowing that we should be playing baseball right now.
 Trying to think of myself on that schedule and trying to envision myself going to the park, it is a tough time.”